 The Essure system isn't appropriate for everyone, however.
-Your health care provider may discourage implantation of the Essure system if:
+Your health care provider may discourage you from choosing the Essure system if you:

 Risks associated with the Essure system include:

-You may not be able to have further pelvic electrosurgical procedures, such as some types of endometrial ablation, after having the Essure system implanted.
+You may not be able to have some pelvic electrosurgical procedures, such as some types of endometrial ablation, after having the Essure system implanted.
 This is because the Essure inserts are metallic and can conduct electricity, possibly resulting in tissue damage.

 How you prepare

 Your health care provider will also talk with you about choosing the right time to do the procedure.
 He or she will need a clear view of your tubal openings to implant the Essure system.
-As a result, he or she may recommend using a hormonal contraceptive that contains progestin — such as the combination birth control pill, the minipill or Depo-Provera — for a couple of weeks to thin the lining of your uterus (endometrium).
+As a result, he or she may recommend that you use a hormonal contraceptive that contains a progestin — such as the combination birth control pill, the minipill or Depo-Provera — for a couple of weeks to thin the lining of your uterus (endometrium).
 If you don't want to use a hormonal contraceptive, your health care provider will schedule the procedure shortly after your period.

 What you can expect

-The Essure system is usually implanted with a hysteroscope — a thin tube equipped with a camera lens — as an outpatient procedure.
-The procedure typically takes 30 minutes or less.
+The Essure system is usually implanted as an outpatient procedure.
+The procedure typically takes about 30 minutes or less.
 You may be given medication before the procedure to minimize spasm of your fallopian tubes.